Identity and access management

 - Deploy Azure AD conditional-access policies for any user with rights to Azure environments.
 Doing so provides another mechanism to help protect a controlled Azure environment from unauthorized access.

-- Enforce multi-factor authentication (MFA) for any user with rights to the Azure environments.
-MFA enforcement is a requirement of many compliance frameworks.
+- Enforce multi-factor authentication for any user with rights to the Azure environments.
+Multi-factor authentication enforcement is a requirement of many compliance frameworks.
 It greatly lowers the risk of credential theft and unauthorized access.

 - Use Azure AD Privileged Identity Management (PIM) to establish zero standing access and least privilege.
 Map your organization's roles to the minimum level of access needed.
 Azure AD PIM can either be an extension of existing tools and processes, use Azure native tools as outlined, or use both as needed.